Audio Gear Collecting

-I need my freakin glasses on so I can see them a better. it’s hard majesty of music dance is kind of like my music man there’s a blueberry, JP 15 that limited and a signed Warrior Guitar Draco.
+I need my freakin glasses on so I can see them better. its hard majesty of music dance is kind of like my music man there’s a blueberry, JP 15 that limited and a signed Warrior Guitar Draco.
 I got an entire row is all Jackson’s all custom shops by the way.
 No regular GP Jackson’s these are all custom shops.
-These are my three six signature models I mean it’s just it gets insane you know.
+These are my three-six signature models I mean it’s just it gets insane you know.
 PRS is I mean this little chunk here is Paul Reed Smith.
 These are the GNG Guitars there’s an old Kramer they’re custom shops Lido Guitars collections.
 Here there’s Bucks Dharma guitar the two Melancon Guitars own guitars very beautiful.
-The Jackson’s done by Grover Jackson to some my acoustics like Martin, Riversong, Taylor, Framus Guitars, Devin Townsend model.
-A couple of Les Paul’s, this is an PRS to hollow body.
+The Jackson’s done by Grover Jackson to some of my acoustics like Martin, Riversong, Taylor, Framus Guitars, Devin Townsend model.
+A couple of Les Paul’s, this is a PRS hollow body.

-I’ve got probably a dozen or so and change up for sale but you know it’s just stinks you know.
-I’m telling you so be very careful when you when you go your Gear Acquisition Syndrome.
+I’ve got probably a dozen or so and change up for sale but you know it just stinks you know.
+I’m telling you so be very careful when you go to your Gear Acquisition Syndrome.
 So, my amplifier collection you guys saw here pre-amps or whether it’s you know interfaces whatever the problem is going to happen the same way, you’re gonna end up using one or two and that’s it pedals.

 Guitar Petal Collecting

 Guitar yeah there’s that’s a good point I don’t even think about that so my fetish is rockier.
-Let’s step over this way a little bit so I can get the hell out of the dark room of the world but yeah, I mean pedals.
-Dear God I mean think about it there’s guys you know I’m not a big floor pedal board guy.
+Let’s step over this way a little bit so I can get the hell out of the darkroom of the world but yeah, I mean pedals.
+Dear God I mean think about it there are guys you know I’m not a big floor pedalboard guy.
 I don’t really like use pedals my problems rack you know at one time I literally had 6 Axe Effects.
-Six not one, six of them and it was like you know a couple for this rig couple for that rig.
+Six, not one, six of them, and it was like you know a couple for this rig couple for that rig.
 You know and it was just like it was ludicrous I mean one you know actually did the job quite well but you know I didn’t have one I had six.
 Because I might run this with that this could become stupid.
 I’m down now to one Axe Effects too and I do have an Axe FX 3 and I just keep that as a standalone device.

 Finding Your Tone

-I use the EMG pickup I’ve kind of always been an EMG guy a and it’s a it really is just it’s a rabbit hole that it turns into a black hole.
+I use the EMG pickup I’ve kind of always been an EMG guy a and it’s it really is just it’s a rabbit hole that it turns into a black hole.
 And you will get sucked down that black hole so fast it’s pathetic.
-So my words of advice is when you find your tone.
-Just stop, and stick with it when you find your pre-amps that you want just stop.
-Now and there’s a way to demo pre-amps and there’s a way to demo guitars so if you’re going to buy you know a new guitar my recommendation is pick your least favorite guitar that you hardly ever play.
+So my words of advice are when you find your tone.
+Just stop, and stick with it when you find the pre-amps that you won’t just stop.
+Now and there’s a way to demo pre-amps and there’s a way to demo guitars so if you’re going to buy you know a new guitar my recommendation is to pick your least favorite guitar that you hardly ever play.
 Then sell it and help finance the new guitar and not only is that fiscally responsible.